+Send return stamped envelope for return of photos.
 ART: Black and White art preferred, generally smaller than 8x11 inches.
 Include caption and credit.

-Include self addressed stamped envelope if you wish to have materials returned THEME/TOPICS: Self-help groups that are serving the people; politics and politicians on the local, state, or national level; health issues especially AIDS and infant morality; hunger; police brutality [mis] education of our youth; political prisoners and prisoners of war and prison issues; conomic development in the Black Community including trade associations and boycotts; housing and homelessness; international news with an emphasis on news from Afrika and countries of the diaspora; book reviews about Afrikan Amerikan history and biography.
-Remembr, this is the Black Panther paper not the ladies Home Journal or COMPENSATION: Renumeration is at the rate of three copies of the paper per article for publication rights.
-ALL POWER TO THE PEOPLE!
+Include self addressed stamped envelope if you wish

+THEME/TOPICS: Self-help groups that are serving the people; politics and politicians on the local, state, or national level; health issues especially AIDS and infant morality; hunger; police brutality [mis] education of our youth; political prisoners and prisoners of war and prison issues;

+conomic development in the Black Community

+including trade associations and boycotts; housing and homelessness; international news with an emphasis on news from Afrika and countries of the diaspora; book reviews about Afrikan Amerikan history and biography.
+Remembr, this is the Black Panther paper not the ladies Home Journal or to have materials returned.

+COMPENSATION: Renumeration is at the rate of three copies of the paper per article for publication rights.